5 Smart Ways to Keep Vet Bills Affordable

 2. Routinely Put Money Aside

-In the same way you wouldn’t expect a human to remain in perfect health for their entire life, you can’t expect your pet to never get ill or injured, either.
+In the same way you wouldn’t expect a human to remain in perfect health for their entire life, you can’t expect your pet never to get ill or injured either.
 If you own a pet, the time will come when they need unplanned veterinary care.
 You may not know when, you may not know how, but you know it’s going to happen.